NotYourAverageGamer/AscensionSiteScraper4Achievements/README.md

 ## Contributions

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the  GPL-3.0 License.
+See the [LICENSE](LICENSE) file for details.